 Step 4 = Students may NOT begin any work on their project activities until all 4 proposals have been approved and signed by a project supervisor.
 Once the proposals have been approved and signed, students may begin to work.
 REMEMBER, all time spent must be recorded in the portfolio work journals AND students must show proof (photos, printed/highlighted articles, notes, documents, experiments, logs,etc.) that the work was done.

-Steps 5-7 = Attend the October (show you have a solid start), January (show documentation that you have completed at least 5 hours), and March (show documentation that you have completed at least 10 hours) progress checks.
+Steps 5-7 = Attend the October (show 5 hours of documented work), January (show 10 hours of documented work), and March (show 15 hours of documented work) progress checks.
 Specific deadline dates will be identified through Senior English teachers.
 (50 points for each check)

 Step 8 = Finish the completed projects and required assignment of the portfolio and turn it in to the library by the assigned due date.
 This is usuall in early April.
 Late projects will be penalized 20% per day.
 (400 points)

-Step 9 = Students give a 20 minute formal presentation on their growth and learning throug the project to a board of judges on Senior Project Presentation Day (toward the end of April).
+Step 9 = Students give a 20 minute formal presentation on their growth and learning through the project to a board of judges on Senior Project Presentation Day (toward the end of April).